What is Periodic Program Review (PPR)?

 Some departments house multiple academic programs.
 The focus of the Self-Study should be at the program level, and all the programs (majors only) offered by a department must receive individual attention in the Self-Study and in the external reviewers’ report.

-The Office of Accountability and Assessment welcomes feedback, as this process continues to be refined to better achieve the goals of the College’s assessment program.
+The Office of Accountability and Assessment welcomes feedback, as this process continues to be refined to better achieve the goals of the University’s assessment program.

 Once the program’s Self-Study is completed, two external reviewers will examine the document and visit the campus.
 The program faculty and staff will identify potential reviewers no later than the end of the fall semester and forward their recommendations for approval by the school Dean at the beginning of the spring semester.
 Once the external reviewers have been approved by the school Dean, the Department Chair is responsible for inviting the approved individuals to be reviewers, arranging travel, and providing copies of the external reviewers’ curriculum vitaes to the Provost and Director of Assessment.
 The Office of Accountability and Assessment will pay for the external reviewers’ food, lodging, transportation, and honorarium.